 Update: 24th August 2013

 In the recipe I grated the butter and used what remained on the butter wrapping to butter my tart pan.
-Butter which was leftover on the grater was removed by sprinkling flour until butter fell off the grater.
+Butter which was leftover on the grater was removed by sprinkling flour and rubbing it until butter fell off the grater.

 Masticha Tart Shell, recipe by Ivy